 “Our goal is to support the educational mission of the College by creating living communities that celebrate the College’s values of community, diversity, dialogue, inquiry and action.
 Through the variety of programs, resources and services offered here, we hope to nurture your development as a well-rounded individual, capable of balancing your individual rights with a responsibility to the greater community.”

-- Check our website each year to find details on when the residence halls open and close for winter break and summer break.
-And refer to the Four Year Planning Calendar here.
+- Review the housing website each year to find details on when the residence halls open and close for winter break and summer break.
+You may also visit Parent Relations’ Four Year Planning Calendar for more information.

 - The residence halls are always open during Fall Break, Thanksgiving Break, and Spring Break.

 - The residence halls are always closed during Winter Break.

 NOTE: Some students may be approved for early arrival during winter and summer break due to their participation in athletics or college leadership opportunities.

 - Summer Housing information can be found here.

 - The dining halls/meal plans are active during Fall Break and Thanksgiving Break, but they are NOT open/active during Spring Break.